 Viticulture and Enology involve winemaking, grape production, and grape vineyard management.
 Viticulturists coordinate with vineyard and wine producers.
 Many of them also work as laboratory technicians or research scientists.
 Viticulturists help execute strategies for the production of grapes of optimum quality.
 They deal with processes such as cultivation and harvesting, disease and pest control, and effective identification of ideal characteristics of grapes for winemaking.
 Enology, on the other hand, is closely related to viticulture as it involves the study of the chemical and biological properties of wine.
 Enologists normally run laboratories and assess different wines and other liquor.

-The University of California Davis (UC Davis) offers Viticulture and Enology bachelor’s and master’s degree program.
-Specific topics included in the program curriculum include grape growing, food science, fermentation, and farming and ecological chemistry.
+The University of California Davis (UC Davis) offers Viticulture and Enology bachelor’s and master’s degree programs.
+Specific topics included in the program curriculum include grape growing, food science, fermentation, and farming, and ecological chemistry.
 They tackle issues concerning the taste of wine.
 Other courses and topics also include vineyard management, winemaking history, and wine production in specific weather conditions.
 Students conduct grape cultivation in research centers like the Robert Mondavi Institute for Wine and Food Science at UC Davis.
 As part of the curriculum, UC Davis provides hands-on learning opportunities to its Viticulture and Enology students.
 There are field trips to the Napa and Sonoma Valley regions, the primary sites for the state’s burgeoning wine industry.
 Internships are also available wherein students are assigned to famous wineries, and gain actual skills in winemaking.